Supervisor/superlance/docs/httpok.rst

    :command:`httpok` will attempt to restart child processes which are in the ``RUNNING`` state, and specified by ``-p`` or ``-a``.

-   Defaults to the string, "200".
+   Defaults to the string "200".

 .. cmdoption:: -b <body_string>, --body=<body_string>